 What is Boundary Spanning?

-It is a term wherein you pass the boundaries set for you, for a greater good, or do get some work done.
-In business, boundary spanning is when you cross the boundaries set by your organizations, and collaborate with someone else to get a task done.
+It is a term wherein you pass the boundaries set for you, for the greater good, or get some work done.
+In business, boundary spanning is when you cross the boundaries set by your organization and collaborate with someone else to get a task done.

 Importance of Effective Boundary Spanning